I am a final-year Ph.D. candidate at Paul G. Allen School of

-From AI to Human: Advancing the frontiers of knowledge about individuals and society, augmenting human capabilities, and addressing consequential sociotechnical challenges—through robust, efficient, and scalable innovations in data, learning algorithms, and system design.
+From AI to Human: Advancing the frontiers of human knowledge, augmenting human capabilities, and

 Artificial Intelligence